Skip to content

 The reason is simple.
 Whether a majority or a minority, the governing party will do everything in its power to make sure it doesn’t happen.
 Unfair, unkind, but that’s just the way this world works.

-Our Green MLA earlier referred to himself as the “only adult in the room.”
+Our Green MLA earlier referred to the party as the “adults in the room.”
 While I don’t believe that, clearly it’s going to take some adults in a room to get the NDP and Green parties together.
 The failure to do so is inexorably going to lead to a Conservative government.

 There were 11 ridings in the province that elected Conservative candidates where the difference between the second-place NDP candidate was fewer votes than were cast for the Green candidate.
 There were 23 ridings with no Green candidate running at all.